 Scaling for impact

 Once milled into flour, this would represent 10,875 tonnes of food — capable of feeding more than 3.6 million people.
-It is expected that by 2022, the replanting of cuttings from cassava roots would scale up across 17,400 hectares of land to produce some 435,000 tonnes of root the following year.
+It is expected that by 2022, the replanting of cuttings from the cassava farms would scale up across 17,400 hectares of land to produce some 435,000 tonnes of root the following year.
 Some 23,000 tonnes of excess root could then be processed into starch, making Zambia less reliant on imports.

 The Seed Bulking Facility (SBF) at IITA has started the production of cassava plantlets while ZARI is interested in constructing the second CPPF in 2020 with the technical assistance of Cassava Compact.